pyricau/shipfaster/README.md

 shipfaster
 ==========

-Sample project for a tech talk, demonstrating usage of Dagger + Otto + Retrofit + Picasso + OkHttp
+Sample project demonstrating usage of Dagger + Otto + Retrofit + Picasso + OkHttp

+Inspired from Square's Android codebase.

 From the command line, you can build and deploy with: